 The Neuter Factor

-Look at the two Labrador Retrievers just above.
+International dog shows stand out in setting these trends.
+Doc is going to use Labrador retrievers as an example because Pete is half Lab and Doc’s dog Maxx is a Lab.
+But he could have used any number of other breeds.
+Look at the two Labrador Retrievers just above Fad Genetics.
 Click on them to make them bigger.
 The dog on the left is Light Brigade, the 1968 top 4 year old sporting dog champion at the Detroit Kennel Club show.
 The dog on the right is the Best of Opposite Sex Champion at the 2014 Westminster Kennel Club Dog Show in Madison Square Garden, NY.
-Other than that one being yellow and one black, do you see any differences between them?
+Other than that one being yellow and one black, do you see any physical differences between them?

 The Realities Of The Pet Food Industry